Arctic Shadows: one of the BEST green paint colours

 What’s the LRV of Arctic Shadows?

-Arctic Shadows is a MEDIUM depth paint colour with an LRV of 32.
+Arctic Shadows is a MEDIUM depth paint color with an LRV of 32.
 Not sure what LRV is?
 It could save your paint lovin’ life – read all about it HERE.

 Photo via Tim Hanson Productions